mmillar-bolis/The-36-Lessons-of-Vivec/readme.md

-# The Three Lessons of Vivec
+# The 36 Lessons of Vivec

 #### Rendered in markdown with verse numbers and rubrics.

-&emsp;

 ## View on [GitHub.io][1]